Skip to main content

 Each object in the steps_granular_data_array represents a five-minute interval.
 The steps_int attribute indicates the total number of steps taken during that interval, the datetime_string attribute represents the start time of the interval, and the interval_duration_seconds_float attribute specifies the length of the interval in seconds.

-3. Annotated Aggregated Granular Data: This type of granular data summarizes measurements or events that occurred within a specified time interval and includes additional context or labels to facilitate interpretation.
-For instance, the code snippet below illustrates two instances where exercise intensity levels were recorded over varying intervals, along with labels to clarify the intensity levels (Light, Moderate, Vigorous) and the body region where the measurement originated (e.g., Arm, Leg).
+For example, the code snippet below demonstrates two instances where exercise intensity levels were recorded over varying intervals.
+Each instance includes labels indicating the intensity level (Light, Moderate, Vigorous) and the body region where the measurement was taken (e.g., Arm, Leg).

 "activity_level_granular_data_array": [